Systemic or chronic inflammation has a domino effect that can seriously undermine your health.

 Acute inflammation is classically confirmed via pain, redness, heat and swelling, and is often short lived, disappearing within a few days.
-This is a perfect example of the body’s defence system as it protects against harmful or foreign invaders, and begins the healing process.
+This is a perfect example of the body’s defense system as it protects against harmful or foreign invaders, and begins the healing process.

 Why does inflammation cause pain?

 When a person has inflammation is often hurts, they feel pain, stiffness, discomfort, distress and perhaps agony, depending on the severity of it.

 The reason for this pain can be linked to the swelling that often occurs as a result of the inflammatory process.
 The 47-piece orchestra of inflammatory cells tend to be present at the site of the inflammation, causing a swelling on the area, as they work to isolate the cause and start the healing process.
 This swelling can lead to increased pressure and if there are nerve endings at this location, the stimulation of these nerves can cause variable amounts of pain.

 Can inflammation affect internal organs?